davidbrochart/flow_acc_3s/README.md

 ```

 Since it takes a lot of time to compute (days), the current state is saved after
-each computation of a tile.
-You can e.g. hit Ctrl-C and resume later.
-But if you
+each computation of a tile, so you can e.g. hit Ctrl-C and resume later.
+But if
-want to start over, you first need to:
+you want to start over, you first need to:

 ```
 rm -rf tiles/acc tmp